bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

     Use this function to replace any plain text tick labels with LaTeX notation:

     .. bokeh-plot:: docs/user_guide/examples/styling_math_text_latex_tick_labels.py
         :source-position: above

+LaTeX and div widgets
+    To include LaTeX notation in the text of a :class:`div widget <bokeh.models.Div>`, use the standard
+    `MathJax default delimiters`_ anywhere within your string.
+To enable LaTeX on div widgets, you need to set the Div object's ``enable_tex`` property to
+    true:

+    .. bokeh-plot:: docs/user_guide/examples/styling_math_text_latex_div_widget.py
+        :source-position: above

 You also have the option to use the `LaTeX extensions included in MathJax`_.